 What is GPT-4?

 GPT-4 is the successor to the GPT-3 language model, developed by OpenAI, which has revolutionized natural language processing.
-GPT-3 has 175 billion parameters, making it the most powerful language model to date.
+GPT-3 has 175 billion parameters, making it the most powerful language model to date out of all the existing large language models (LLMs).
 GPT-4 is expected to be even more powerful, with the potential to revolutionize the field of AI.

 How Does Email Fraud Work?